SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.en.md

   {{< / code-panel >}}
 {{< / code-tab >}}

-Note that the tester still hasn't done anything but talk about unicorns in this code– no buttons, no locators, no browser controls.
+Note that the tester still has not done anything but talk about unicorns in this code– no buttons, no locators, no browser controls.
 This method of _modelling_ the application allows you to keep these test-level commands in place and unchanging,